-When you click on the or the information needed for that Professional Practice Subject Area will open.
+When you click on the + or the /, the editor for that Professional Practice Subject Area will open.
 This is where you will enter all of the information needed for that Professional Practice Subject Area.
 This section of the guide will take you step-by-step through each part of the editor.